Articles on Shifting Sands

 As Prime Minister, I will ensure that FGM continues to be a key focus and I pledge my support for initiatives and fundraising projects working directly with communities, grassroots campaigners and supporting doctors, nurses and midwife to end FGM and care for survivors.

-Johnson’s team provided background information on his views and record.
+Johnson’s team provided background information on his views and record only.

 ‘Boris demonstrated his commitment to delivering on women’s issues as Mayor of London.
 One of his priorities was a strategy to eliminate violence against women.
 He set out a bold agenda to combat the evils of FGM, improve support services for victims of sexual and domestic abuse and to improve access to the justice system.